brimdata/super/book/src/intro.md

 * several super-structured serialization [formats](formats/intro.md),
 * a super-structured [query language](super-sql/intro.md),
 * a super-structured [query engine](https://github.com/brimdata/super/tree/main/runtime/vam), and
-* a super-strcutured [database format](database/format.md) compatible with cloud object stores.
+* a super-structured [database format](database/format.md) compatible with cloud object stores.

-To achieve high performance for the dynamically type data that lies at the heart of super-structured data, SuperDB has devised a novel vectorized runtime built as a _clean slate_ around [algebraic types](#enter-algebraic-types).
+To achieve high performance for the dynamically typed data that lies at the heart of super-structured data, SuperDB has devised a novel vectorized runtime built as a _clean slate_ around [algebraic types](#enter-algebraic-types).
 This contrasts with the Frankenstein approach taken by other analytics systems that